-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed by the Registrant \boxtimes

-Filed by a Party other than the Registrant \Box

-Check the appropriate box:

-- □ Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material under §240.14a-12

-(Name of Registrant as Specified in its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check all boxes that apply):

-- ⊠ No fee required. - □ Fee paid previously with preliminary materials. - Fee computed on table in exhibit required by Item 25(b) per Securities Exchange Act Rules 14a-6(i)(1) and 0-11
+File ed by the Registrant ⊠ Filed by a Party other than the Registrant $\square$ Che heck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) $\times$ Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 Adicet Bio, Inc. (Name of Registrant as Specified in its Charter) (Name o of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment of Filing Fee (Check all boxes that app oly): $\times$ No fee required.
+Fee paid previously with preliminary mater rials.
+Fee computed on table in exhibit required by by Item 25(b) per Securities Exchange Act Rules 14a-6(i)(1) and 0-11

-EXPLANATORY NOTE

-This Amendment No. 1 (this Amended Proxy Statement) amends and restates in its entirety the Definitive Proxy Statement on Schedule 14A of Adicet Bio, Inc. (the Company) that was originally filed with the Securities and Exchange Commission on April 23, 2024 (the Original Proxy Statement).
-This Amended Proxy Statement is being filed for the sole purpose of clarifying the voting standards with respect to broker non-votes on Proposal Nos.
-3, 4, 5 and 6.
-Other than these changes on pages 5, 22, 24, 26 and 27, this Amended Proxy Statement does not otherwise modify or update any other disclosures presented in the Original Proxy Statement.

-You should read this Amended Proxy Statement in its entirety and in place of the Original Proxy Statement.
-The Company will make available to its stockholders this Amended Proxy Statement in lieu of the Original Proxy Statement.